buildpacks/spec/buildpack.md

 Each target in `targets`:
 - MUST identify a compatible runtime environment:
    - `os`, `arch`, and `variant` if provided MUST be valid identifiers as defined in the [OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/config.md)
-   - `exec-env` if provided MUST specify one or more execution environments for which the buildpack is compatible (e.g., "production", "test", "development")
    - `distros` if provided MUST describe the OS distributions supported by the buildpack
      - For Linux-based images, `distros.name` and `distros.version` SHOULD contain the values specified in `/etc/os-release` (`$ID` and `$VERSION_ID`), as the `os.version` field in an image config may contain combined distribution and version information
      - For Windows-based images, `distros.name` SHOULD be empty; `distros.version` SHOULD contain the value of `os.version` in the image config (e.g., `10.0.14393.1066`)